Bells of Steel Rackable Curl Bar – Not What I’d Hoped For

 closeup of cerakote on bells of steel barbell

-Bells of Steel is the only company I know of using titanium to coat their barbell sleeves.
+Bells of Steel is the only company I know of that uses titanium to coat its barbell sleeves.
 On their site, it looks really cool.
-It’s too bad that the titanium finish quality is on par with the Cerakote next to it.
+It’s too bad that the titanium finish quality is as bad as the Cerakote next to it.

 Faded titanium on bells of steel curl bar